redsanket/spark/external/storm/guide/overview/index.rst

 Storm has many use cases:

-- realtime analytic - Example: analyzing Twitter feeds and writing results to Sherpa.
+- real-time analytic - Example: analyzing Twitter feeds and writing results to Sherpa.
 - online machine learning
 - continuous computation - Example: computing the click metrics for an ads for specific campaigns or user metrics for the media property page.
 - distributed RPC -  Example: regression analysis of user profile vs. buying behavior in real-time.
-- ETL
+- extraction, transformation, load (ETL)

 Basic Concepts
 ==============